Terragrunt allows you to use built-in functions anywhere in terragrunt.hcl

 If the command you are running has the potential to output sensitive values, you may wish to redact the output from appearing in the terminal.
 To do so, use the special --terragrunt-quiet

-argument which must be passed as the first argument to run_cmd()
+argument which must be passed as one of the first arguments to run_cmd()

 :